smittal6/hugo-academic/content/home/about.md

 I'm Siddharth, Junior Undergraduate at CSE, IIT Kanpur, India and I'm broadly interested in Machine Learning and its application in Speaker Recognition tasks.
 I am also intrigued by Operating Systems and am looking forward to exploring them.

-Apart from my academic pursuits, I really enjoy swimming and playing football.
+Apart from my academic pursuits, I enjoy swimming and playing football.